nlpsandbox/nlpsandbox.io/wiki/608483-DevelopanNLPTool.md

 ### Develop your first NLP Sandbox Tool

 Please follow the instructions given in the README of the GitHub repository [nlpsandbox/date-annotator-example] to get started developing your first NLP Sandbox Tool.
 By the end of the tutorial, you will have built a Docker image of the example Date Annotator.
-Then head to the Section [Benchmark a Tool] to submit your first NLP tool.
+Then, head to the Section [Benchmark a Tool] to submit your first NLP tool.

 {column}
 {row}